- Download our Moving to Seoul Guide (PDF)

 The best way of getting around in Seoul is by using public transport.
 Although the city isn’t as congested as Shanghai or Bangkok, it has its fair share of traffic jams that cause significant delays.

-The extensive subway system in Seoul means that there's usually a subway stop within a 10-minute walk of any destination, and its public buses are also an efficient way to get around.
-Street signs and subway signs in Seoul are usually written in both English and Korean.
+The wide-reaching subway network in Seoul means that there’s usually a subway stop within a 10-minute walk of any destination, and its public buses are also an efficient way to get around.
+Street signs and subway signs in Seoul appear in Korean, English and Chinese.

 Public transport in Seoul

-Expats will easily be able to take advantage of integrated public transit in Seoul.
-Commuters are able to get almost anywhere in the city using the subway and buses.
-They're also able to take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and can be used on Seoul's metro and bus systems.
+Expats will easily be able to take advantage of the integrated public transit in Seoul.
+Commuters can get to almost anywhere in the city using the subway and buses.
+They can also take advantage of initiatives such as the rechargeable T-money card, which offers lower rates than purchasing single-ticket rides and can be used on Seoul’s metro and bus systems.

 Metro

-The subway system in Seoul is extensive, clean and efficient, and can be used to get around most of the city.
-Passengers need a subway or T-money card to use the system, which can be bought at subway stations and some stores.
+Seoul’s subway system is clean and efficient, and it covers most of the city.
+Passengers need a subway or T-money card to use the system, which is available at subway stations and some shops.
+The metro operates from around 5.30am until midnight.
+All station signs appear in Korean, English and Chinese, with announcements in Korean and English.

 Buses

 In addition to the subway, there is an extensive public bus system in Seoul.
-Buses are colour-coordinated depending on their circuit: green buses travel only around their own neighbourhoods, blue buses go between neighbourhoods across town, yellow buses do short circuits around tourist areas and red buses go to different cities.
+Buses are colour-coordinated by their circuit.
+Blue buses connect different districts along main routes.
+Green buses link subway stations and main blue bus routes with residential areas.
+Yellow buses do short circuits around tourist areas and business districts.
+Red buses travel to different cities outside Seoul.
 Passengers pay when they get onto the bus with their T-money cards.

 Taxis in Seoul

-There are two types of taxis in Seoul.
-Black taxis with a yellow sign are luxury taxis that are more expensive than regular cabs but which provide a better service.
-Silver taxis are regular taxis and are cheaper.
-Most drivers don't speak English, so it's a good idea to have a Korean friend or colleague write the destination down in Korean to show the driver.
+Seoul offers several types of taxis.
+Regular taxis are white, silver or orange and are the most affordable option.
+Black taxis with yellow stripes and a yellow sign are deluxe taxis (called mobeom taxis) that cost more but provide better service.
+Late-night surcharges apply from 10pm to 4am, ranging from 20 to 40 percent depending on the time, with the highest surcharge from 11pm to 2am.
+Most drivers don’t speak English, so it’s a good idea to have a Korean friend or colleague write your destination down in Korean to show the driver.

-Some taxis advertise a free call-in interpretation service which English-speaking passengers can use to establish a fare before they go or to explain where they want to go.
-It's also sometimes possible to use a T-money card to pay for a trip if the passenger remembers to swipe it at the start and end of the journey.
+Some taxis advertise a free call-in interpretation service that English-speaking passengers can use to establish a fare before they go or to explain where they want to go.
+It’s possible to use a T-money card to pay for trips in taxis that display the T-money logo by tapping it at the start and end of the journey.
+The card must have sufficient balance to cover the full fare.

-Alternatively, local app-based ride-hailing service called Kakao Taxi allows expats to order a taxi service to their exact address.
-Many expats prefer using this and similar apps as they allow for automatic credit card billing as well as greater control over their route.
-Expats will need a basic understanding of Korean or know their destination in Korean to use this app.
+Alternatively, a local app-based ride-hailing service called Kakao Taxi allows expats to order a taxi service to their exact address.
+Many expats prefer using this and similar apps as they allow for automatic credit card billing and greater control over their route.
+The Kakao T app has an English interface, although some features may require knowledge of Korean.
+In 2024, Kakao Mobility launched K.Ride, a separate app designed for foreign travellers with full English support, live translation features and acceptance of international credit cards.

 Driving in Seoul